 How Can the Firm Help Your Business Today—and As Your Business Model Evolves?

-Financial advisors want a broker/dealer that has the heft, scale, and tools to help them run and grow their business.
+Financial advisors want a firm partner that has the heft, scale, and tools to help them run and grow their business.
 At the same time, the ever-changing landscape of the financial services industry has created a need for broker/dealers to be able to pivot as regulations or technology evolve.
 As you’re interviewing potential firm partners, ask how changes are examined and implemented.
 Perhaps most important, find out how advisor feedback figures into important firm decisions.

 How will you know?
 Look for opportunities for affiliated advisors to provide their feedback, and ask how that feedback is triaged and acted on, as well as who is listening.
 Are you sending an email to a general delivery inbox or do you have direct access to the firm’s CEO?
 How much input do advisors have with the technology tools and resources offered?
 Look for a firm that values your suggestions and builds infrastructures with advisors in mind.